FAQs

 Acupuncture with a trained and fully qualified practitioner is one of the safest forms of healthcare you can choose.

 Many people have acupuncture to relieve specific aches and pains or for common health problems that they may have.
 Others choose acupuncture when they feel that their body systems are out of balance, even though they have no obvious diagnosis.
-Some choose regular treatment simply because they find it beneficial and relaxing.
+Some choose regular treatment simply because they find it relaxing and uplifting.

 Make sure to eat something at least 2 hours before your appointment.
 Try to avoid caffeine in this time also.
 Wear loose fitting clothing, but be aware you may need to strip down to underwear depending on the treatment.
 In this instance you will be covered with a towel or blanket.